Llandrindod railway station: History

-The passing-loop point machines were replaced on 22 August 2010 under a £5 million Network Rail modernisation scheme to renew the points at all five loops on the route.
+The passing-loop point machines were replaced on 22 August 2010, as part of a £5 million Network Rail modernisation scheme to renew the points at all five loops on the route.

 Facilities

-The station has the only staffed ticket office on the line, staffed on a part-time basis.
-This is sited within the main building on the southbound platform.
+The station has a part-time staffed ticket office; this is sited within the main building on the southbound platform.
 When the ticket office is closed, tickets may be purchased on the train.
 There is a waiting room within the buildings on the northbound side and canopies provide a covered waiting area on the southbound side.
 Digital display screens, customer help points and timetable poster boards are provided on both platforms, which are linked by an accessible ramped footbridge.
-A pay phone and post box are also provided, but no toilets.
-The nearest public ones are in Station Crescent.
+A pay phone and post box are also provided.